-The Sprinkler Permit turnaround time varies with workload.
+The fire protection permit turnaround time varies with workload.
 Our goal is two weeks of processing time for regular system plans.
 If plans are submitted under the Fast-Track system, they may be processed within five working days.
-To meet the Fast-Track guidelines, plans must be less than 5,000 square feet and not requiring calculations.
+To meet the Fast-Track guidelines, plans must be less than 5,000 square feet and must not require calculations.

 The permit is valid for one year from the issue date.

 |Fire Protection Permit||Application for Fire Protection Permit Link to Apply Online|

 |Over the Counter Review||Over the Counter Review for Fire Protection System Submittals|

 |Sprinkler and Standpipe Plans||Requirements for Sprinkler and Standpipe Plans|

 |Fee Schedule||Executive Regulation for Fees|

 |Guidelines, Memorandum of Understandings, Interpretations|

 |None at this Time|